Assumption-Lean Post-Integrated Inference with Surrogate Control Outcomes: Introduction

 Mathematically, a high-dimensional outcome vector $Y \in \RR^p$ is often related to a covariate vector $X\in\RR^d$ and an unobserved low-dimensional latent vector $U \in \RR^r$.
 Here, $X$ includes variables such as disease status or treatment, and $U$, frequently referred to as the embedding vector, captures both the batch effects and the unmeasured covariates.
 Both of them serve as a compact representation of the outcome $Y$, with the dimensionality of the outcome space being significantly larger than that of the covariate and latent space, i.e., $p \gg d$ and $p \gg r$.
 Differences in how data are collected across datasets can result in shifts or distortions in the distribution of the unobserved variable $U$, and can potentially affect the distribution of $X$ as well.
 Our primary interest lies in the direct associations or causal relationships between the outcome $Y_j$ and the covariate $X$ for $j=1,\ldots,p$, after adjusting for the difference induced by unwanted variation $U$.
 When $X$ and $U$ are independent, the problem would be trivial because the direct effects can be estimated by regressing $Y_j$'s on $X$.
 However, when $X$ and $U$ are dependent, the direct regression approach targets the total effects and provides a biased estimate of the direct effects.
 Hence, proper data integration methods need to estimate $U$ for outcome alignment from different sources and for multiple hypothesis testing.

-A common strategy to perform inference on the direct effects of $X$ on $Y$ is to employ two-step procedures, which are widely favored by practitioners.
-These methods first estimate the latent embedding $\hat {U} $ from high-dimensional (negative control) outcomes and then treat it as an extra covariate for downstream inference.
+A common strategy to perform inference on the direct effects of $X$ on $Y$ is to employ two-step procedures, which practitioners widely favor.
+These methods first estimate the latent embedding $\hat{U}$ from high-dimensional (negative control) outcomes and then treat it as an additional covariate for downstream inference.
 However, this sequential approach propagates estimation error: the uncertainty from the first step is typically ignored in the second, potentially invalidating the final statistical conclusions.
 Specifically, the estimation of latent embeddings $U$ and the subsequent statistical inference are both contingent on the assumptions made by their respective models.
 If either model is misspecified, the final inference results can be significantly biased.
 For instance, varying choices of hyperparameters, such as the latent dimension, can affect the accuracy of the first-stage estimation.
-It is, therefore, critical to understand whether such approaches work in more general settings and how to remedy these existing post-integrated inference methods under possible misspecification.
+It is, therefore, critical to understand whether such approaches are effective in more general settings and how to address the limitations of existing post-integrated inference methods under possible misspecification.

-In this paper, we study the validity of statistical inference on high-dimensional outcomes when unobserved confounding effects are estimated from surrogate control outcomes, to provide theoretical guarantees for two-step post-integrated inference.
+In this paper, we investigate the validity of statistical inference on high-dimensional outcomes when unobserved confounding effects are estimated from surrogate control outcomes, thereby providing theoretical guarantees for two-step post-integrated inference.
 Further, we aim to provide a framework that not only ensures effective batch correction but also maintains the integrity and reliability of statistical inference under minimal assumptions about the data-generating processes and prediction models.
 This will allow researchers to retain the statistical power of their analyses while providing greater confidence in the validity of their inferences from integrated data.